 - Sprinkle the cake mix evenly over the apple pie filling.
 Do not mix it in, you want it layered across the top.

 - Melt both sticks of butter in the microwave.
 I use a small glass measuring cup with an easy pouring spout.
-Pour the butter over the cake mix.
+Pour the melted butter over the cake mix.
 Pierce small holes if the butter pools on the top.
 It will seep down into the bottom and is so frickin’ good!

 - Chop nuts to small pieces.
 I use my Pampered Chef manual food processor to make these small.